Space Weather Forecast - Discussion

 24 h Summary

-The greater than 2 MeV electron flux was normal to moderate and the greater than 10 MeV proton flux maintained background levels.
+The greater than 2 MeV electron flux was at normal to moderate levels and the greater than 10 MeV proton flux remained at background levels.

 Forecast